What to do in your garden in January

 - Tree ties and stakes should be checked for loosening.

 - Use wire netting to protect outdoor seedbeds, pots and trays from damage by squirrels.

 - Glue bands can be applied around tree trunks to control pests such as the winter moth.

 - To prolong the flowering period of winter-flowering houseplants avoid droughts and any dry places such as near fires or radiators, by keeping them in good light and a cool position.
 To prevent disease remove dead leaves from foliage of plant.
 Remove any dead flowers on cyclamen and azaleas to prolong their flowering period.
 Daffodils and hyacinths can be force fed to build up bulbs.
 Prior to bulbs appearing spread mulch over the flower borders and also around shrubs.

-- Hippeastrum bulbs can be planted in free-draining compost and placed somewhere warm, eg shelf over a radiator, encouraging strong root development along with flowering.
+- Hippeastrum bulbs can be planted in January.
+In free-draining compost and placed somewhere warm, eg shelf over a radiator, encouraging strong root development along with flowering.
 Do not leave them standing in water.